FunnyWolf/Viper/docs/en/guide/explorer.md

 + Click the "New Folder" button on the right to create a new folder in the current directory.
 + Click the "Upload" button to open the server file manager, and you can upload server files to the current directory.
 + Click the `Download` link, and the background automatically creates a file download task.
-The downloaded files will be stored in `File Management`.
+The downloaded files will be stored in `File Explorer`.
 ![img_2.png](webp/explorer/img_2.png)

 ## Executing Files